electron/electron/docs/api/app.md

 ])
 ```

-### `app.makeSingleInstance(callback)`
+### `app.requestSingleInstanceLock()`

-* `callback` Function
-  * `argv` String[] - An array of the second instance's command line arguments
-  * `workingDirectory` String - The second instance's working directory

-Returns `Boolean`.
+Returns `Boolean`

 This method makes your application a Single Instance Application - instead of
 allowing multiple instances of your app to run, this will ensure that only a
 single instance of your app is running, and other instances signal this
 instance and exit.

-`callback` will be called by the first instance with `callback(argv, workingDirectory)`
-when a second instance has been executed. `argv` is an Array of the second instance's
-command line arguments, and `workingDirectory` is its current working directory.
-Usually
-applications respond to this by making their primary window focused and
-non-minimized.

-The `callback` is guaranteed to be executed after the `ready` event of `app`
-gets emitted.
+The return value of this method indicates whether or not this instance of your
+application successfully obtained the lock.
+If it failed to obtain the lock
+you can assume that another instance of your application is already running with
+the lock and exit immediately.

-This method returns `false` if your process is the primary instance of the
+I.e. This method returns `true` if your process is the primary instance of your
 application and your app should continue loading.
-And returns `true` if your
+It returns `false` if your
-process has sent its parameters to another instance, and you should immediately
+process should immediately quit as it has sent its parameters to another
-quit.
+instance that has already acquired the lock.

 On macOS the system enforces single instance automatically when users try to open
 a second instance of your app in Finder, and the `open-file` and `open-url`